JvanKatwijk/qt-dab/README.md

 xml-files and support
 -------------------------------------------------------------------------

-Clemens Schmidt, author of the QIRX program and me defined a format for storing and exchanging "raw" data: xml-files.
+Clemens Schmidt, author of the QiRX program and me defined a format for storing and exchanging "raw" data: xml-files.
 Such a file contains in the first bytes - up to 5000 - a description in xml - as source - of the data contents.
 This xml description